cdfoundation/sig-interoperability/docs/vocabulary.md

 - **Application**: A group of Kubernetes resources as defined by a manifest.
 This is a Custom Resource Definition (CRD).
 - **Application controller** [[19]]: Kubernetes controller which continuously monitors running applications and compares live vs. desired state.
-- **Application source type**: Which Tool is used to build the application.
+- **Application source type**: Which tool is used to build the application.
 - **Target state**: The desired state of an application, as represented by files in a Git repository.
 - **Live state**: The live state of that application.
 What pods etc are deployed.
 - **Sync status**: Whether or not the live state matches the target state.
 Is the deployed application the same as Git says it should be?